Beta Pictoris moving group: Discovery

 An early estimated age for the star Beta Pictoris at about 10 million years proved problematic due to the star's apparent isolation in space.
 According to current theory regarding stellar evolution, extremely young stars of this age should be located near other young stars that formed from the same region in space.
 It is not until significantly later that gravitational interactions with other stars causes stellar 'siblings' to disperse.

 In 1999 the situation was resolved by the discovery of a pair of dim red dwarf stars that were found to have a similar velocity and age to β Pictoris, lending credence to the estimated age of the star.

 Further work published in 2001 identified a total of 17 stellar systems with a similar motion and age as the Beta Pictoris moving group, named for the primary member of the association.

 Origin

-The movements of the group were tracked to the positions they occupied 11.5Myr ago, where they occupied a space 3 times smaller than their current distribution (24pc, versus 72pc today) situated in between two regions of the Scorpius-Centaurus OB star group, and it was suggested that they originated there when a supernova from either OB region of Scorpius-Centaurus OB would have been close enough to trigger stellar formation.
+The movements of the group were tracked to the positions they occupied 11.5 Myr ago, where they occupied a space 3 times smaller than their current distribution (24 pc, versus 72 pc today) situated in between two regions of the Scorpius-Centaurus OB star group, and it was suggested that they originated there when a supernova from either OB region of Scorpius-Centaurus OB would have been close enough to trigger stellar formation.